-The AECA, as amended, authorizes funds to be appropriated to the President for financing the sales of defense articles and defense services to eligible foreign countries.
+The Arms Export Control Act, as amended, authorizes funds to be appropriated to the President for financing the sales of defense articles and defense services to eligible foreign countries.
 Each loan is reviewed in the light of the purchasing country's financial condition, its need for credit, U.S. economic or military assistance programs in the country and region, and other proposed arms purchases by the country.
-The President delegates the Secretary of Defense the authority to issue and guaranty loans through the DSCA, the designated administering agency.
+The President delegates the Secretary of Defense the authority to issue and guaranty loans through the designated administering agency, DSCA.
 The loans are issued to friendly and less economically developed countries.
-Pursuant to the authority contained in the Act, DSCA operates the four funds, known as: (1) Foreign Military Loan Liquidating Account (FMLLA) for pre-1992 loans; (2&3) the Foreign Military Direct Loan Program and Financing Accounts for post-1991 loans; and (4) the Military Debt Reduction Financing Account (MDRFA) for reducing loan receivables for eligible countries for post-1991 loans."
+Pursuant to the authority contained in the Act, DSCA operates the four funds, known as: For pre-1992 loans (1) Foreign Military Loan Liquidating Account (FMLLA).
+For post-1991 loans (2&3) the Foreign Military Direct Loan Program and Financing Accounts for post-1991 loans, and (4) the Military Debt Reduction Financing Account (MDRFA) for reducing loan receivables for eligible countries.